China

 - Administrative Measures for Inspection, Quarantine and Supervision of Inbound and Outbound Meat Products

-Note to Exporters: Exporters are advised to work with the importers to ensure products intended for export are not restricted by China’s requirements.
+Note to Exporters: Exporters are advised to work with their importers to ensure products intended for export are not restricted by China’s requirements.

 China will accept irradiated poultry products.
 Irradiation requirements outlined in 9 CFR 424.22(c), and levels outlined in 21 CFR 179.26(a) and 179.26(b) must be met.

-PRC requires heat treatment of all packing material made of conifer materials as a preventive measure against pinewood parasites.
+China requires heat treatment of all packing material made of conifer materials as a preventive measure against pinewood parasites.
 This includes wood pallets.
-The ISPM 15 standard adopted by China and Form PPQ 553 is no longer needed.
-For more information about wood packing material, visit the USDA, APHIS Website at www.aphis.usda.gov/import_export/plants/plant_exports/wpm/index.shtml.
+The ISPM 15 standard adopted by China and Form PPQ 553 are not required.
 For China specifically, visit the USDA, APHIS Website at www.aphis.usda.gov/import_export/plants/plant_exports/wpm/country/china.shtml.

 Eligible beef, pork, and poultry products exported to China should not contain substances or compounds prohibited by China’s law and regulation.
 Beef, pork, and poultry shipments detected with prohibited substance or compounds at the port of entry will be rejected, returned to the U.S. or destroyed.